kdz/ebohub/README.md

   - Health care workers have to personally identify remote infections, suspects, and exposures
   - Patients can only be safely handled at suitably equipped Ebola response centers
-  - There are few ways to dissiminate information or to reach out to local communities
+  - There are few ways to disseminate information or to reach out to local communities
   - There was no central coordinated surveillance system that connected to the public and workers
   - Healthcare workers were recording patient, disease, and test data on paper
   - Mobile telecomm infrastructure was for feature phones (SMS-based) without web access